misterSokor/TimeSlotManager/README.md

 ## Problem Statement

--For many years, music teachers have faced challenges in effectively organizing and managing schedules for music lessons with their students.
-Existing methods, such as manual -schedule keeping, paper notebooks, or the use of shared calendars, often prove inconvenient and inefficient.
-This leads to difficulties in booking lesson times, tracking student -availability, and exchanging schedule-related information.
+For many years, music teachers have faced challenges in effectively organizing and managing schedules for music lessons with their students.
+Existing methods, such as manual schedule keeping, paper notebooks, or the use of shared calendars, often prove inconvenient and inefficient.
+This leads to difficulties in booking lesson times, tracking student availability, and exchanging schedule-related information.

--Most music teachers also encounter the need to send lesson schedules to students and receive confirmations from them.
-This process can be cumbersome and time-consuming, especially -when considering individual preferences and schedule changes.
+Most music teachers also encounter the need to send lesson schedules to students and receive confirmations from them.
+This process can be cumbersome and time-consuming, especially when considering individual preferences and schedule changes.

--This application helps music teachers to easily manage lesson schedules, рelps to keep track of the list of students who have booked time for a lesson and send reminder messages.
+This application helps music teachers to easily manage lesson schedules, helps to keep track of the list of students who have booked time for a lesson and send reminder messages.

 ## Technologies and Tools: